ivanzivkovic1/node-red-contrib-better-sftp/README.md

 **Delete File** - Set `msg.payload` to the name of the file you wish to delete in the working directory.

+**Rename** - Set `msg.payload.filename` to the original name of remote file.
+Set `msg.payload.newfilename` to the new name of remote file.
+If `msg.payload.filename` and `msg.payload.newfilename` is not specified filename and newfilename in node config will be used.
+File will be renamed to the SFTP server in the working directory specified.

 **Make Directory** - Set `msg.payload` to the name of the directory to make.
 If blank working directory will be used.

 **Remove Directory** - Set `msg.payload` to the name of the directory to remove.
 If blank working directory will be used.